Termite: Description

 Most worker and soldier termites are completely blind as they do not have a pair of eyes.
 However, some species, such as Hodotermes mossambicus, have compound eyes which they use for orientation and to distinguish sunlight from moonlight.
 The alates (winged males and females) have eyes along with lateral ocelli.
 Lateral ocelli, however, are not found in all termites, absent in the families Hodotermitidae, Termopsidae, and Archotermopsidae.
 Like other insects, termites have a small tongue-shaped labrum and a clypeus; the clypeus is divided into a postclypeus and anteclypeus.
 Termite antennae have a number of functions such as the sensing of touch, taste, odours (including pheromones), heat and vibration.
 The three basic segments of a termite antenna include a scape, a pedicel (typically shorter than the scape), and the flagellum (all segments beyond the scape and pedicel).
 The mouth parts contain a maxillae, a labium, and a set of mandibles.
 The maxillae and labium have palps that help termites sense food and handling.
-The cuticle of all castes except the imago is typically soft, unpigmented and unsclerotized, especially of the abdomen which appears translucent.
-Pigmentation and sclerotization of the cuticle varies, with species that forage out in the open tending to be more sclerotized.
+The cuticle of most castes is soft and flexible due to a resulting lack of sclerotization, particularly of the abdomen which often appears translucent.
+Pigmentation and sclerotization of the cuticle correlates with life history, with species that spend more time in the surface in the open tending to have a more sclerotized and pigmented exoskeleton.

 Consistent with all insects, the anatomy of the termite thorax consists of three segments: the prothorax, the mesothorax and the metathorax.
 Each segment contains a pair of legs.
 On alates, the wings are located at the mesothorax and metathorax, which is consistent with all four-winged insects.
 The mesothorax and metathorax have well-developed exoskeletal plates; the prothorax has smaller plates.